Buy American and Hire American: Putting American Workers First

 USCIS is committed to detecting and preventing immigration fraud and abuse by:

-We also encourage people to visit Department of Labor’s Wage and Hour Division for information on reporting fraud and abuse.
+We also encourage you to visit the Department of Labor’s Wage and Hour Division for information on reporting fraud and abuse.

 Reports and Data: Transparency for U.S. Workers